-- 4. The complainant is the father of Mr Miodrag Aritonović. - 5.
-The complainant states that on 6 April 1999, Mr Miodrag Aritonović disappeared in Prishtinë/Priština.
-Since that time his whereabouts have remained unknown. - 6.
-A tracing request of the International Committee of the Red Cross (ICRC) concerning Mr Miodrag Aritonović remains open.
-Likewise, his name appears in a list of missing persons communicated by the ICRC to UNMIK Police on 12 October 2001, and in the database compiled by the UNMIK Office on Missing Persons and Forensics.
-Furthermore, the complainant states that on 6 September 2002, the Serbian Ministry of Internal Affairs filed ex officio criminal charges in relation to the alleged abduction of Mr Miodrag Aritonović by members of the Kosovo Liberation Army. - 7.
+- 5. The complainant is the son of Mrs Ljubomirka Đurić. - 6.
+The complainant states that Mrs Ljubomirka Đurić was abducted from her flat in Istog/Istok by members of the Kosovo Liberation Army at some time between 17 June and 5 July 1999.
+Since that time his mother's whereabouts have remained unknown. - 7.
+The complainant states that the abduction was reported to KFOR, the International Committee of the Red Cross (ICRC), the Yugoslav Red Cross, UNMIK, the OSCE and the International Prosecutor's Office in Prishtinë/Priština.
+On 6 December 1999, the ICRC opened a tracing request for Mrs Ljubomirka Đurić which remains open.
+Likewise, her name appears in two lists of missing persons, communicated by the ICRC to UNMIK Police on 12 October 2001 and on 11 February 2002 respectively, as well as in the database compiled by the UNMIK Office on Missing Persons and Forensics. - 8.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.